alexsam29/MyCheckUp/Backlog.md

 ### Appointments
 > - As a patient, I should be able to book an appointment so that I can see my doctor.
 > - As a patient, I should be able to reschedule my appointment so that I can avoid any conflicts.
-> - As a patient, I should be able to cancel my appointment.
+> - As a patient, I should be able to cancel my appointment if unable to attend so that the time slot could be utilised by another patient if there is.
-> - As a doctor, I should be able to reschedule appointments so that I can avoid any conflicts..
+> - As a doctor, I should be able to reschedule appointments so that I can avoid any conflicts with my patients.
-> - As a doctor, I should be able to cancel appointments.
+> - As a doctor, I should be able to cancel appointments when need be.

 ### FAQs
 > - As a visitor, I should see FAQs and answers to it, so that I can save more time.